TEGAM Thermometry & RF Power Tutorials at the NCSL International Workshop & Symposium

 Metrology in Motion comes to the Huntington Convention Center in Cleveland, Ohio August 24th through 29th.
 TEGAM, Inc. is honored to present two informative tutorials.

-On Saturday, August 24th, Adam Fleder, President and Richard Steiner, Applications Engineer present “Thermometry Sensors, Instruments & Calibration”.
-We will review the types of sensors and their relative strengths in thermometry applications.
+On Saturday, August 24th, Adam Fleder - President, and Richard Steiner - Applications Engineer, present “Thermometry Sensors, Instruments & Calibration."
+We will review the types of temperature sensors and their relative strengths in thermometry applications.
 How probe design affects measurements and how applications drive selection.
 The considerations and challenges encountered when calibrating thermometers and temperature indicators will also be discussed along with practical means of verify measurement system accuracy.
 Finally, a discussion of topics affecting IR thermometry will be held.

 TEGAM has been designing and manufacturing temperature measurement instrumentation for over 30 years.
 We will discuss the technology behind Thermocouple Calibrators, Temperature Sensors, Probes, Digital Thermometers, and more.
 To register for this tutorial, click HERE.